Super Bowl XI: Third quarter

-The second half began with three consecutive punts, but then Colzie returned the Vikings' second punt of the quarter 12 yards to the Oakland 46-yard line.
-From there, the Raiders advanced to the Minnesota 23-yard line, aided by an 18-yard run by Davis and a 10-yard reception by wide receiver Cliff Branch, to set up Mann's 40-yard field goal to increase their lead to 19–0.
-After a few more seconds, the Vikings had gone 40 minutes without scoring, same as in all their previous Super Bowls, while as it turned out, Oakland had enough points to win, same as the three earlier games Minnesota had with Kansas City, Miami and Pittsburgh.
+The second half began with Minnesota taking the kick.
+After punts by both teams, Oakland's Colzie returned another Vikings' punt 12 yards to the Raiders' 46.
+An 18-yard run by Davis and a 10-yard reception by wide receiver Cliff Branch set up a 40-yard Mann field goal, increasing the Raiders' lead to 19–0.
+With ten minutes gone in the third period, the Vikings had gone 40 minutes without scoring, same as in all their previous Super Bowls; Oakland also had enough points to win, the same as in Minnesota Super Bowl losses to Kansas City in 1969, Miami in 1973, and Pittsburgh in 1974.

-Tarkenton then threw three consecutive incomplete passes on their ensuing drive, forcing the Vikings to punt again.
-This loomed as the fifth three-and-out drive for Minnesota in the game.
-However, Oakland linebacker Ted Hendricks was penalized for running into the punter on the play, giving Minnesota a first down.
-Taking advantage of their second chance, the Vikings ended up with a 12-play, 68-yard drive as Tarkenton completed passes to Stu Voigt, Ahmad Rashad and Chuck Foreman for gains of 15, 21, and 10 yards.
-On the last play, Tarkenton threw an 8-yard touchdown pass to Sammy White, making the score 19–7.
+Tarkenton threw three consecutive incomplete passes on the Vikings' ensuing drive, setting up a Minnesota punt.
+However, instead of another three-and-out, Oakland linebacker Ted Hendricks received a roughing the kicker penalty for a late hit on Minnesota punter Neil Clabo.
+The five yard penalty and a new set of downs set the Vikings up for a 12-play, 68-yard drive, with Tarkenton completing passes to tight end Stu Voigt, wide receiver Ahmad Rashad, and Foreman for gains of 15, 21, and 10 yards, respectively.
+Tarkenton then hit White for an 8-yard touchdown pass, cutting their deficit to 19–7 with 47 seconds remaining in the period.